Eligible capital property (ECP) includes items such as goodwill, patents, trademarks, customer lists and other intangibles with no fixed lifespan.

 Do you need to register for GST?

-Some supplies are exempt from the GST/HST – that is, no GST/HST applies to them.
-This means that you do not charge the GST/HST on these supplies of property and services, and you are not entitled to claim input tax credits on property and services acquired
+Some services are exempt from the GST/HST – that is, no GST/HST applies to them.
+This means that you do not charge the GST/HST on these services, and you are not entitled to claim input tax credits on property and services acquired to provide them.
+You cannot register for the GST/HST if

 Heartbleed & CRA’s Deadline For 2013